 - Create your own YouTube channel to show videos of your product.

 - Do you have an email list?
 We heard of a store that included curated selections of greeting cards in an email to customers.
 You could group by theme – alcohol is a winner these days!, or include a couple of birthday, sympathy, thank you, friendship, and offer the bundle at a discount.
 We can help you with the selection from your stock and artwork for the email.
 Just ask!

 Please tell us about your success so we can share!
 One customer is having enough success that if she continues to sell at the current rate she will cover her rent for 2 stores.

-For those of you that have our cards in stock already, we can send you images to put on your website.
+For those of you that have our cards in stock already, we can send you images and inside greetings to put on your website.
 Request the images you need at [email protected], or we can look up your recent orders and send those images.
 We are also open and able to ship orders.

 If you are not already using Social Media, here are some resources for setting up a Facebook business page and setting up an Instagram account.
 We have also created a Youtube playlist with helpful tips for how to use Facebook and Instagram to connect with your customers.
 The Facebook Business Resource Hub is another good resource offering free online courses and suggestions for both Facebook and Instagram.

-Retailers to follow on Instagram/Facebook to see what they are doing: ( we will add to this list as we get permission)
+Retailers to follow on Instagram/Facebook to see what they are doing: (we will add to this list as we get permission)

 Catching Fireflies , Ann Arbor, Rochester, Berkley, MI @catchingfirefliescom We’ve had a website that is synced with all our brick & mortar store inventory for a number of years and it is totally saving us during these trying times.
 In addition to shipping, we’re offering curbside pick-up M-F 12-3 and free local front porch drop off to surrounding cities.
 This in addition to social media posts & weekly enews featuring relevant products.
 Our mission statement is ‘making days brighter’ and everyone needs that right now.